Jinja College: Curriculum

-A combination of four subjects plus General paper is selected by the student from the above subjects depending on the student's ability and desired career.
+A combination of four subjects plus a General paper is selected by the student from the above subjects depending on the student's ability and desired career.

 Academic trends

 Despite challenges/shortcomings, there has been consistency in academic performance for the last ten years.
 The school is pursuing its academic targets with precision.
 Its target is that no student fails to go to the next level.
 The school has employed a multidimensional approach involving strengthening all academic departments, intensifying monitoring and evaluation of the implementation of academic programs, increasing and improving counseling services, building and maintaining physical infrastructures, improving management systems, improving and maintaining good discipline among others.